Best Federal Financial Supervisory Authority (BaFin) Regulated Brokers 2025

 - Pepperstone does not support cTrader Copy, a popular feature in the cTrader platform available at alternatives like IC Markets, though it has launched an intuitive copy trading app.

-- Despite market improvements, the crypto options provided are fewer compared to other brokers like eToro, with no chance to buy actual coins.
+- Despite expanding its market range, crypto options are limited compared to other brokers in this area, and there is no option to invest in actual coins.

 Why Trade With CMC Markets?